 First off know that this recipe is time intensive.
 If your hanging out at home on a Sunday this is the perfect meal for you.
 I have tried cutting down on the time this simmers and it never comes out nearly as good as when I let it go the whole 1-1/2 hours.
 So be warned.

-To begin brown the beef tips into a medium saucepan in some oil.
+To begin the recipe for this beef tips and gravy, start by browning the beef tips into a medium saucepan in some oil.
 This is just to brown it no need to cook all the way through.
 In a measuring cup put 1 cup water, soy sauce and Worcestershire Sauce.
 Stir it then add to the beef tips.
 Turn the heat to low then cover.
 Let cook for 1-1/2 hours making sure to check every 30 minutes.
 If you have the heat too high it will cook off the liquid then you might burn your tips–oh no!

 During the last 20 minutes in a separate pot cook the noodles according to package directions.
 Bring the water to a boil before adding to the pot it cooks the noodles better and they don’t stick together.
 Cook for 12-14 minutes then empty into a strainer.
 Turn the low simmering beef tips up to high.
 In a bowl add the other cup of water and the package of brown gravy.
 Stir to combine and add to the beef tips.
 Let cook and thicken up just a little while you do the next part.

 In the pot that the noodles cooked add 1 Tbs butter and start melting it.
-Then add the mushrooms, onions and garlic and sautee until the mushrooms are cooked down.
+Then add the mushrooms, onions, and garlic and saute until the mushrooms are cooked down.
 It should take about 8 minutes.
 Finally to this pot add the beef tips and gravy then the noodles.
 Add a side of bread and a vegetable and here you are….

 From our home in the Bottom Left of the Mitten to yours ~ Enjoy!